-Anyone who has spent any time meditating knows there is no such thing as silence in a shrine room.
-The shuffling of feet as we enter, the rustle of cloth as people take a seat in a chair or on a cushion.
+Anyone who has spent time meditating knows there is no such thing as true, complete silence in the shrine room.
+The shuffling of feet as we enter, the rustle of clothing as people take a seat in a chair or on a cushion.
 The creaking of old floorboards loosened with time.
 The gong that brings us to stillness.
 The occasional cough.
-The gentle breathing.
-The whistling wind.
+The gentle breathing of a few dozen people.
+The single pane windows never quite close, so when the wind picks up, as it so often does, it whistles into the room, an eery sound.

-The floor of the shrine room has become so familiar.
-Weeks of walking this route, I know where it will creak, sharp and high, or where it will groan deeply.
+Forty minutes in and the Umdze rings the gong to signify the start of walking meditation.
+Chairs and cushions are moved towards the centre of the room to make a space all around the outer edge.
+Weeks of walking in a circle on the hardwood floors, I know where boards will creak, sharp and high, or where they will groan deeply.
 Up on my toes, balanced lightly, I place my feet deliberately, to see if the sound would be softer or not come at all.

 In walking mediation, my mind easily follows the breath until the moment when the Umdze takes their place at the front of the room.
-As soon as they step out of the moving circle, my muscles tense in anticipation.
 They pick up the wooden block and striking stick.
-The clack is abrupt.
-For a measurement of time so small I could not have perceived it if not for the hours of meditation I’ve done to this point, there is a gap.

-Then the circle is broken as we move without speaking in a considerable susurrus of clothing and feet and hands to move cushions and chairs back to where they had been before.
-People criss-cross the space to get to their seats as swiftly as possible, adjusting cushions, rearranging blankets, preparing for sitting once again.
-It is a cacophony.
+The circle is broken as everyone moves without speaking in a considerable susurrus of clothing and feet and hands to move cushions and chairs back to where they had been.
+People criss-cross the space to get to their seats as swiftly as possible, and then we all stand, eyes front, watching the Umdze, who stands watching us.
+In this moment again, there is another nearly imperceptible gap, a nanosecond of stillness and silence.

 And that’s when someone farts.